jakobvollmer/WebEng-22-JV-LM/README.md

   The backend log files are located in the /log directory on the contianer.
 In order to be able to access the log files, this directory must be mounted on the host.
 The environment variable *LOG_FILE_PATH_HOST* specifies the directory for the log files on the host computer.

 ## CI/CD Pipeline
 `biletado-reservations` uses _GitLab CI_ as a continuous integration system.
 The current pipeline compiles the project and pushes a Docker container to the gitlab-repository.
-The pipeline also runs system test and fails the build if these do not pass.
+The pipeline also runs a system test and fails the build if the test do not pass.

 The test files are in the test folder of the projekt.
+There is only one test that does the status query to the api.
+This test is not very meaningful.
+But shows how to run a test automatically in the gitlab pipeline.